jgerstmayr/EXUDYN/README.rst

 You can install most of these packages using \ ``pip install numpy``\  (Windows) or \ ``pip3 install numpy``\  (Linux).

-For interaction (right-mouse-click, some key-board commands) you need the python module \ ``tkinter``\ .
+For interaction (right-mouse-click, some key-board commands) you need the Python module \ ``tkinter``\ .
 This is included in regular Anaconda distributions (recommended, see below), but on UBUNTU you need to type alike (do not forget the '3', otherwise it installs for Python2 ...):

    \ ``sudo apt-get install python3-tk``\